On this page:

 Disclosure of personal information

-We may share personal information within Consumer Affairs Victoria, the Department of Justice and with third parties.
+We may share personal information within Consumer Affairs Victoria, the Department of Justice and Community Safety and with third parties.
 The types of third parties to whom we may disclose that personal information includes our service providers who assist us in providing this website and our products and services such as organisations who provide archival, auditing, professional advisory, banking, mailhouse, delivery, recruitment, call centre, technology, research, utility and security services.
 We may also disclose your personal information to third parties acting on your behalf, for example your solicitor or interpreter.

 Here are some examples of circumstances when we may need to disclose your personal information outside of Consumer Affairs Victoria: